 You can access therapy via three main routes – public sector (NHS, universities, schools and colleges), third sector (voluntary or charitable organisations), and private sector (qualified therapists in private practice).
-Some workplaces now offer access to a counselling services through an Employee Assistance Scheme such as Health Assured.
+Some workplaces now offer access to a counselling services through an Employee Assistance Scheme.

 Many charities and voluntary organisations offer counselling often provided by students in placement.
 Some third sector counselling services across West Yorkshire are: